What’s the Advantage of a Roof Top Tent?

 - Better views of nature from up high.

 - More Room in your vehicle when the tent and bedding are on the roof

-The popularity of roof-top tents is due to their quick and easy setup and quality of materials.
+The popularity of roof top tents is due to their quick and easy setup and the quality of materials.
 They are made of thicker, more durable, long-lasting materials that provide greater year-round comfort for a cozier night’s sleep, plus greater safety from wild animals and protection in bad weather.

 When breaking camp, you don’t even have to make up your bed.
 The comfortable foam mattress stays inside allowing you to break camp for the day while leaving all your bedding inside.

 Rocky, mucky, or other unfavorable ground isn’t an issue like it is with a ground tent.
 It doesn’t matter if you’re on an overland adventure, at a campground, or in a Walmart parking lot, if you’ve found a place to park, you’ve found a place to set up your roof top tent.

 So… Why Do People Want Roof Top Tents?
 The basics are comfort, safety, ease of use, and durability.